 Wed.
 October 27, 2021 – 2:00 PM – 3:00 PM

-Emily Price, Executive Director of Count the Kicks, will teach providers how to educate expectant parents about fetal monitoring in the third trimester in an effort to prevent fetal loss.
+Emily Price, Executive Director of Count the Kicks, teaches providers how to educate expectant parents about fetal monitoring in the third trimester in an effort to prevent fetal loss.

 Emily Price oversees the national expansion of the evidence-based Count the Kicks public health campaign that educates and empowers expectant parents to track their babies’ movements in the third trimester of pregnancy.
 The proven stillbirth prevention campaign helped lower Iowa’s stillbirth rate by nearly 32 percent in the past decade, and within that, helped lower the stillbirth rate among African American women in Iowa by a promising 39% in the first five years.
 This major reduction happened while the rest of the country remained relatively stagnant.
 Price leads the vision of the campaign — with an overall goal of realizing a 32% stillbirth rate reduction in all 50 states, which would save 7,500 babies every year in the U.S. She left a career in television journalism to pursue her current role after a story she reported on saved the life of her son Hayden.